nasaie/Rasa-CustomChatBot/data/nlu.md

 - How may I help you?
 - What information that you need?
 - /ask_account_choices
+- May I ask on Account?
+- ask_account_choices
+- can i know about account?
+- account

 ## intent:faq_account1
 - What are the basic infrastructures for revenue collection?
 - basic infrastructures for revenue?
 - /faq_account1
+- faq_account1
+- action_account1

 ## intent:faq_account2
 - What is Kewangan 248 and what is Kewangan 249?
 - Kewangang 248
 - Kewangan 249
+- action_account2

 ## intent:faq_account3
 - What is Debit Advice?
 - Define debit advice
 - debit advice
+- What is Debit advice ?
+- faq_account3

 ## intent:faq_account4
 - What are the documents needed for a complete set of Penyata Pemungut to be processed?